CarLingo/carlingo.github.io/_posts/2015-06-19-painless-devops-for-busy-teams.markdown

 ###What We Had to Customize
 Very little.
 Our kit is almost completely vanilla OpsWorks.
 We created a few custom recipes that configure a custom nginx configuration, install some ip geo software and setup log aggregation.
 A few very short Chef recipes is the extent of our devops work.

-OpsWorks comes with basic monitoring and visibility [PIC OF GRAPHS[ and setting up additional monitoring with alerting was trivial via AWS CloudWatch.
+OpsWorks comes with basic monitoring and visibility and setting up additional monitoring with alerting was trivial via AWS CloudWatch.

 ###Would I Recommend OpsWorks to a Friend
 You bet 9/10!
 You can count me as "Loyal Enthusisats" on the [Net Promoter](https://en.wikipedia.org/wiki/Net_Promoter) scoring scale.
 Our team is busy and AWS OpsWorks allows us to focus almost 100% of our effort on features and not configuration.
 I recommend you try the [walkthrough](http://aws.amazon.com/opsworks/getting-started/) today!